 I find myself having a hard time choosing ONE restaurant to recommend for dinner tonight, so I'll stop trying to choose and give you two great wine and dinner options.
 We're all adults here capable of making our own choices so pick the option that sounds best for you and grab a fork!

-- Dinner in Soho: Whet your appetite with a glass of wine at Facon in Palermo Soho.
-This wine shop has an impressive wine menu at very affordable prices as well as a shop selling artisanal goods from across Argentina.
-Have dinner a couple blocks away at Don Julio,here home to one of the best steaks in Buenos Aires if not the world, seriously, it’s SO good.
-Reserve ahead of time , they book up!!
+Dinner in Palermo Soho: Whet your appetite with a glass of wine at Facon in Palermo Soho.
+This wine shop has an impressive wine menu at very affordable prices as well as a shop selling artisan goods from across Argentina.
+Have dinner a couple blocks away at Don Julio, home to one of the best steaks in Buenos Aires if not the world, seriously, it's SO good.
+Reserve ahead of time here, they book up!!

-- Dinner in Hollywood: Whet your appetite with wine at Hache on Carranza Street in Palermo Hollywood.
-This small wine bar has great wines on offer that you’re not likely to see on the shelves of any supermarket.
-They also make delicious charcuterie plates (picadas) if you’re ready for a snack.
+Dinner in Palermo Hollywood: Whet your appetite with wine at Hache on Carranza Street in Palermo Hollywood.
 After wine, walk a couple blocks down Carranza to the politically charged Peron Peron.
-The political extremism had deterred me from visiting before, but friends convinced me to go recently and ya’ll, those empanadas were some of the best I’ve ever had.
-You’ll need a reservation!
+The political extremism had deterred me from visiting before, but friends convinced me to go recently and ya'll, those empanadas were some of the best I've ever had.
+You'll need a reservation.

 Day 3: La Boca & San Telmo